simeononsecurity/simeononsecurity.ch/content/articles/tips-for-secure-e-commerce-transactions-and-safe-online-shopping/index.en.md

 ### 7. [Be Mindful of Public Wi-Fi Networks](https://simeononsecurity.com/articles/how-to-create-a-secure-wifi-network/)

-Avoid making online purchases when connected to public Wi-Fi networks, as they are often unsecured and prone to eavesdropping.
+Avoid making online purchases when connected to public Wi-Fi networks, as they're often unsecured and prone to eavesdropping.
 Instead, use a secure and private internet connection, such as your home network or a trusted VPN (Virtual Private Network) service.

 ______